Index

 - Frenetic = frantic, hectic

-- Convoluted = complicated, complex,
+- Convoluted = complicated, complex, involved

 - Leery = wary

-- Gawp = Gawk. gape, goggle, ogle, stare.
+- Gawp = Gawk. gape, goggle, ogle, stare. stare openly and stupidly. stare openly

-openly in a stupid or rude manner.| Gauche = awkward, gawky
+in a stupid or rude manner.| Gauche = awkward, gawky

-- Hubbub, Pandemonium = chaos, confusion,
+- Hubbub, Pandemonium = chaos, confusion, uproar, disorder, anarchy

 - Incorrigible = incurable